GoogleCloudPlatform/dataflux-pytorch/demo/lightning/image-segmentation/README.md

 If you are looking to benchmark the listing performance only, pass `--listing_only` to `train.py`.
 Note that this will skip training altogether.
 Passing `--benchmark` along with `--listing_only` would have the same effect as passing just the latter.

+For both single-node and distributed demos, you can set the flag `--no_dataflux` to use fsspec/gcsfs to list and download files instead of Dataflux.

 1. `dataset.py`